kpo18/freecycle-web-app/README.md

 - [ ] Add categories
 - [ ] Add image upload / multiple images functionality
 - [ ] Add pagination
+- [ ] Add location with latitude/longitude and the option to filter by location
+- [ ] Add timestamp for date the item was added

 See the [open issues](https://github.com/kpo18/freecycle-web-app/issues) for a full list of proposed features (and known issues).